 And this was it.
 Larry's reasoning was not absolute, but it was satisfactory to him.
 He had found inner peace and understanding, something that had been stolen from him during the war.
 Larry did not yet possess the wisdom of age, but did have inhuman knowledge of the world, and he had regained his zest for life.
 Maugham regards Larry's life as the ultimate of successes.
 He had found true, pure, unbridled happiness.

 NOTE: Besides the person discussed in Larry Darrell as the real-life role model for Maugham's main character in The Razor's Edge, some people think Larry Darrell was really a man by the name of Guy Hague.
+Others cite a man named Ronald Nixon as being the roll model.
+Any chance either could he have been the REAL Larry Darrell?
+Click their names and find out.

 THE RAZOR'S EDGE